-Contra act type Treatment phase I 1.7 Deferred annuity: policyholder will receive, or can elect to receive, a life-contingent annuity at rates prevailing when the annuity begins. the insurer can reprice the mortality risk without constraints.
-Within the scope of SB-FRS 109 Financial Instruments unless the contract contains a discretionary participation feature.
-Will become an insurance contract when the annuity rate is fixed (unless the contingent amount is insignificant in all scenarios that have commercial substance).
-1.8 Investment contract 1 that does not contain a discretionary participation feature.
+Contra act type Treatment phase I 1.7 Deferred annuity: policyholder will receive, or can elect to receive, a life-contingent annuity at rates prevailing when the annuity begins. the annuity rate is fixed (unless the contingent amount is insignificant in all scenarios that have commercial substance).
+1.8 Investment contract that does not contain a discretionary participation feature.
 Within the scope of SB-FRS 109.
 1.9 Investment contract containing a discretionary participation feature.
 Paragraph 35 of the SB-FRS sets out requirements for these contracts, which are excluded from the scope of SB-FRS 109.
 1.10 Investment contract in which payments are contractually linked (with no discretion) to returns on a specified pool of assets held by the issuer.
-Payments denominated in unit values continued con continued IG Exa G Example 1: Application of the definition of an insurance contract Contra act type Treatment phase I 1.11 Contract that requires the issuer to make specified payments to reimburse the holder for a loss it incurs because a specified debtor fails to make payment when due under the original or modified terms of a debt instrument.
+1 continued cont inued IG Exa G Example 1: Application of the definition of an insurance contract Contra act type Treatment phase I 1.11 Contract that requires the issuer to make specified payments to reimburse the holder for a loss it incurs because a specified debtor fails to make payment when due under the original or modified terms of a debt instrument.
 The contract may have various legal forms (eg insurance contract, guarantee or letter of credit).
 SB-FRS 109, not SB-FRS 104.
 However, if the issuer has previously asserted explicitly that it regards such contracts as insurance contracts and has used accounting applicable to insurance contracts, the issuer may elect to apply The legal form of the contract does not affect its recognition and measurement.
 Accounting by the holder of such a contract is excluded from the scope of SB-FRS 109 and SB-FRS 104 (unless the contract is a reinsurance contract).
 Therefore, paragraphs 10-12 of SB-FRS 8 Accounting Policies, Changes in Accounting Estimates and Errors apply.
 Those paragraphs specify criteria to use in developing an accounting policy if no SB-FRS applies specifically to an item.
 1.12 A credit-related guarantee that does not, as a precondition for payment, require that the holder is exposed to, and has incurred a loss on, the failure of the debtor to make payments on the guaranteed asset when due.
 An example of such a guarantee is one that requires payments in response to changes in a specified credit rating or credit index. within the scope of SB-FRS 109.
 1.13 Guarantee fund established by contract.
 The contract requires all participants to pay contributions to the fund so that it can meet obligations incurred by participants (and, perhaps, others).
-Participants would typically be from a single industry, eg insurance, banking or travel.
+Participants would typically be from a single industry, eg insurance, banking or travel. guarantee fund is an insurance contract (see IG Example 1.11).
 1.14 Guarantee fund established by law.
 The commitment of participants to contribute to the fund is not established by a contract, so there is no insurance contract.
-Within the scope of IASSB-FRS 37 Provisions, Contingent Liabilities and Contingent Assets .
+Within the scope of SB-FRS 37 Provisions, Contingent Liabilities and Contingent Assets.